Zhengzhou–Kaifeng intercity railway: Phase II

-The phase II project will extend the line to Kaifeng railway station from Songchenglu.
-Construction started on June 20, 2022.
+The phase II project extended the line to Kaifeng railway station from Songchenglu.
+Construction started on June 20, 2022, and was completed on March 15, 2025.
 The extension is 7.17 km in length.

 Future Development

 Seven more stations along the line are in the future plan, including Zhongyixueyuan, Dayouzhuang, Yuantangshu, Dameng, Dangzhuang, Cangzhai and Bianxi.

 Rolling stock

-The railway is using CRH6A intercity EMUs for service, starting from Feb.
-2018.
+The railway is using CRH6A intercity EMUs for service, starting from February 2018.
 Prior to that, CRH2A EMUs were operated.

 Fare

 At initial operation stage, the fare was 28 yuan for first-class and 18 yuan for second-class over the whole trip.

-After Feb.
-2018, with the use of new CRH6A EMUs, fixed seat numbers have been cancelled, as well as the first class seats.
+After February 2018, with the use of new CRH6A EMUs, fixed seat numbers have been cancelled, as well as the first class seats.
 The fare is 18 yuan for a ticket.

 The elderly, children and disabled soldiers enjoy a 30% discount.

 From 28 April 2018, there will be a discount fare for the trains on this railway.